slab/quill/docs/guides/designing-the-delta-format.md

 ## Line Formatting

 Line formats affect the contents of an entire line, so they present an interesting challenge for our compact and canonical constraints.
-This is a seemingly reasonable way to represent centered text:
+A seemingly reasonable way to represent centered text would be the following:

 ```javascript
 var content = [